John Caird (director): Opera

-In the spring of 2022, Caird directed Monteverdi’s Orfeo for Garsington Opera in the UK.
+In the spring of 2022, Caird directed Monteverdi's Orfeo for Garsington Opera in the UK.
 Laurence Cummings conducted the English Concert, Rob Jones designed the set and costumes, Arielle Smith was the choreographer and Paul Pyant was the lighting designer.
 Ed Lyon sung the role of Orfeo and Diana Montague was the Messenger.
+In the summer of 2026 Caird directed a new production of Monteverdi’s Il ritorno d’Ulisse in patria for Garsington Opera with Laurence Cummings and the English Concert, working with the same creative team as in their production of Orfeo in 2022.
+Ed Lyon and Cecelia Hall led the cast in the rôles of Ulisse and Penelope.
+The same creative team will complete the Monteverdi cycle at Garsington in 2028 with L’Incoronazione di Poppea.

 Musical theatre

 Caird's introduction to musical theatre was directing the world première production of Andrew Lloyd Webber's Song and Dance, which ran at the Palace Theatre in London from 1982 to 1984.

 Caird adapted and co-directed, with Trevor Nunn, Schönberg and Boublil's Les Misérables for the RSC and Cameron Mackintosh.
-The show opened at the Barbican Theatre in 1985, transferring to the Palace Theatre in November 1985 and later to the Queen’s Theatre in Shaftebury Avenue, where it is still running after 31 years, the longest running musical in the West End.
+The show opened at the Barbican Theatre in 1985, transferring to the Palace Theatre in November 1985 and later to the Queen's Theatre in Shaftebury Avenue, where it is still running after 31 years, the longest running musical in the West End.

 Caird also wrote and directed Children of Eden with music by Stephen Schwartz, which ran in the West End in 1991.
 Since being published by Music Theatre International in 1998 Children of Eden has now had over 2000 separate productions worldwide.

 Caird also wrote and directed Jane Eyre with music by Paul Gordon, which played in La Jolla, Toronto and at the Brooks Atkinson Theatre on Broadway from 1998 to 2000 and Leonard Bernstein's Candide which he adapted from the original Voltaire novel for the National Theatre season of 1999.
 Jane Eyre and Candide have since both been published by Music Theatre International and have had numerous productions across the US and worldwide.
 His version of Candide is now being used by opera companies all around the world, most recently in Weimar, Bordeaux, Los Angeles and the Glimmerglass Festival in New York.

 The Japanese première of Caird's version of Candide opened at the Imperial Theatre in Tokyo in June 2010, directed by Caird and designed by Yoon Bae, after the original designs by John Napier.

 Caird also wrote and directed, with the designer John Napier, The Siegfried and Roy Spectacular, a magic show for the Mirage Hotel in Las Vegas, starring Siegfried Fischbacher and Roy Horn and their menagerie of white tigers.
 The show opened in February 1991 and ran until October 2004, finally closing when Roy was injured by one of his beloved tigers.